-The rules and guidance in AMI complement Chapter 2 of Part 3 of the Framework Regulations (Licensing of Authorised Market Institutions) and Part 6 of the Framework Regulations (Capital Markets).
+The rules and guidance in AMI complement Chapter 2 of Part 3 of the Framework Regulations (Licensing of Authorised Market Institutions) and Part 6 of the Framework Regulations (Capital Markets), where relevant.
 AMI also contains rules in relation to the supervision of Authorised Market Institutions which complement the provisions in Part 8 of the Framework Regulations (Supervision of Authorised Persons) and Chapter 7 of the GEN rulebook (Supervision).
 The purpose of the rules and guidance in AMI is to set out:

-- the licensing requirements, or standards, which an applicant must satisfy to be granted a Licence to carry on either of the Market Activities of Operating an Investment Exchange, Operating Digital Assets Trading Facility and Operating a Clearing House; - the various regulatory functions that an Authorised Market Institution must perform in relation to admitting Securities or Units in a Listed Fund to trading, operating an Official List and enforcing its Business Rules; and - the supervisory regime to which such an Authorised Market Institution will be subject on an ongoing basis, including requirements in respect of its relationship with the AFSA.
+- the licensing requirements, or standards, which an applicant must satisfy to be granted a Licence to carry on either of the Market Activities of Operating an Investment Exchange, Operating Digital Assets Trading Facility and Operating a Clearing House and at all times thereafter.
+Reference in these Rules and guidance to an "Authorised Market Institution" or any type of an Authorised Market Institution should be taken to refer also to an applicant where relevant; - the various regulatory functions that an Authorised Market Institution must perform in relation to admitting Securities or Units in a Listed Fund to trading, operating an Official List and enforcing its Business Rules; and - the supervisory regime to which such an Authorised Market Institution will be subject on an ongoing basis, including requirements in respect of its relationship with the AFSA.